milafrerichs/new-mila-frerichs/content/newsletter/2019-07-21-weekly-notes.md

 I updated my feature comparison of popular mapping libraries post to include more info about the specific features.
 I looked at 13 features and compared them between 5 libraries that I consider the leading players: mapbox.js, OpenLayers, Leaflet, Google Maps, D3.

 [You can check it out here](http://mappingwithd3.com/feature-comparison/?lsc=mf)

+## FOSS4G UK 2019 tickets now available
+The local Free and Open Source for Geospatial Conference in the UK will be held in Edinburgh in September.
+I will be there, giving a talk and my workshop [Geospatial Data Visualization with d3](https://mappingwithd3.com?lsc=mf).
+Join me and buy your ticket!

 # Data Visualization